Australian-Structural-Biology-Computing/australian-structural-biology-computing.github.io/README.md

-# Landing page for computational structural biology tools

-This will be filled in

 ## What this repository is for

-Gathering information to get structural biologists oriented on beinging their journey top adopt the most recent and accurate computational tools
+Gathering information to get structural biologists oriented on beginninging their journey top adopt the most recent and accurate computational tools

+If you're seeing this you're on the coding-style backend.
+This is provides a place to manage code versions, share data, store images, project manage etc with typical GitHub features

 ## Where is the *website* not just the raw source code?